heremaps/xyz-documentation/docs/cli/basic-features.md

 here xyz token
 ```

-Lists all the Data Hub tokens you have availble:
+Lists all the Data Hub tokens you have available:

 ```console
 id             | type    | lat      | description